ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 pressure_data = []

-with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: for line in weatherfile:
+with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: next(weatherfile)
+  for line in weatherfile:
     data_row = line.split(',')
     pressure = data_row[6]
     pressure_data.append(float(pressure))
 ```

-Add print statements to check that the type of data is no longer strings, and that we have skipped over the header line containing the description text.
+If you like you can add print statements to check that the type of data is no longer strings, and that we have skipped over the header line containing the description text.

 <a name="modules"></a>